LucasDelfino92/morrowindsharp/mw2.md

 [**Balanced Passive Races and Birthsigns**](https://www.nexusmods.com/morrowind/mods/47782?tab=files)
 Rebalance of races and birthsigns, based on BTB's Game Improvements, with permanent abilities in place of powers or spells.

+> Note that, unless you install **Nimble Armor**, there's a good chance you will come across NPCs not donning their armor in favor of their higher Unarmored skill when using this mod in tandem with **BTB's Game Improvements**.

 [**Beware the Sixth House (Sixth House Overhaul)**](https://www.nexusmods.com/morrowind/mods/46036?tab=files)
 Makes the Sixth House, properly, the most difficult content in the game.
 Intended for use with Tribunal Rebalance and Bloodmoon Rebalance.